NCEAS/metacat/docs/user/metacat/source/intro.rst

 * Metacat's Web interface facilitates the input and retrieval of data
 * Metacat's optional mapping functionality enables you to query and visualize the geographic coverage of stored data sets
 * Metacat's replication feature ensures that all Metacat data and metadata is stored safely on multiple Metacat servers
-* The Metacat interface can be easily extended and customized via Web forms, skins, and/or user-developed client tools in Java and other languages
+* The Metacat interface can be easily extended and customized via Web forms, themes, and/or user-developed client tools in Java and other languages
 * The Metacat harvester automates the process of retrieving and storing EML documents from one or more sites
 * Metacat can be customized to use Life Sciences Identifiers (LSIDs), uniquely identifying every data record
 * Metacat has a built-in logging system for tracking events such as document insertions, updates, deletes, and reads
-* The appearance of Metacat's Web interface can be customized via skins.
+* The appearance of Metacat's Web interface can be customized via themes.
 * Metacat fully supports the DataONE Member Node interface, allowing Metacat deployments to easily participate in the DataONE federation

 .. figure:: images/screenshots/image007.png
-   :align: center

    Metacat's default home page.
-Users can customize the appearance using skins.
+Users can customize the appearance using themes.